Q:

 1. what is an emulsifier?

-An emulsifier is a substance that reduces the surface tension of a liquid and is usually composed of a surfactant.
-Its main function is to mix two immiscible liquids (such as oil and water) together to form a stable emulsion.
-Emulsifiers are widely used in cosmetics, food processing, oil exploration, textile and other industries.
-For example, in cosmetics, an emulsifier may mix oil and water to form an emulsion-like cream or lotion.
+An emulsifier is a chemical that reduces the surface tension of a fluid and is usually composed of a surfactant.
+In fact Its main function is to mix two immiscible liquids (such as oil and aquatic environments) together to form a stable emulsion.
+From what I've seen, Specifically Emulsifiers are broadly applied in makeup, food processing, oil exploration, textile and other industries.
+And to instance, in makeup, an emulsifier might mix oil and aquatic environments to form an emulsion-like cream or lotion.
+From what I've seen, The core role of the emulsifier lies in its molecular structure: one end is a hydrophilic polar group, and the other end is a hydrophobic non-polar group.
+This structure allows the emulsifier to interact with aquatic environments and oil simultaneously, thereby reducing the interfacial tension and facilitating the emulsification process.

 2. soap works